DIRECTOR, CORPORATE DEVELOPMENT & RESEARCH

 Cognitive Therapist, Bachelor of Arts (Psychology), Murdoch University.

 James graduated from Murdoch University in 2015 with a Bachelor of Arts in Psychology.
 Prior to his undergraduate program, James worked as an administrative executive at an International school where he was exposed to numerous difficult situations in rejecting applications from parents with special needs children.
 This empathetic feeling sooner turned into an aspiration to enhance existing pre-school therapeutic interventions for special needs and learning difficulties.
 This motivated his choice of undergraduate study.

 In Singapore Brain Development Centre, James conducts play therapy and cognitive development therapy.
 Given his quick-witted personality, he is constantly on the go with new ideas and methods of the delivery structure of therapies.
 Also, James possesses a Diploma in holistic massage from ITEC Singapore.
 This further enhances his understanding of a child’s physical response to therapeutic stimulus.
 He is an avid reader and practises meditation.

 In 2016, James completed the ‘Floor time level 1’ course conducted by Maude Le Roux.

-Language Therapist, Bachelor of Science (Hons) Psychological Studies, University of Derby
+Language Specialist, Bachelor of Science (Hons) Psychological Studies, University of Derby